📘 Washington State Tax Planning Guide for High Earners

 12. Legislative Timeline & Key Dates

-Here’s a rough timeline of recent and proposed tax developments:
+Here’s a timeline of key tax developments:

 - 2021: Seattle JumpStart payroll tax implemented.